RickyRomero/hello.rickyromero.com/projects/heatherromero.com/index.md

 ### Code

-Heather's skilled at writing HTML and Sass, so I didn't need as much of my help there.
+Heather's skilled at writing HTML and Sass, so she didn't need as much of my help there.
 But, since PHP and JavaScript aren't as easy to write, and her portfolio uses a fair bit of both, I helped out with the heavier coding challenges.

 Some of Heather's portfolio is built with [jQuery](https://jquery.com/) for its ease of implementation.
 The project grid is filtered and sorted using [Isotope](https://isotope.metafizzy.co/), and [Slick](https://kenwheeler.github.io/slick/) handles media carousels as shown on mobile devices.